 llms.txt explained: Step-by-step guide & practical example

-As a Product Developer in the iGaming sector and an SEO freelancer, I live at the intersection of user behavior and technology.
+As a Product Developer in the iGaming sector and SEO freelancer, I live at the intersection of user behavior and technology.
 For me, the revolution of web search is not a theory – it decides success or failure on a daily basis.
-And recently, I saw it in black and white in my own server logs: the AIs are knocking.
+And recently I saw it in black and white in my own server logs: the AIs are knocking.

-We are facing the biggest upheaval since the invention of the Google search.
-The hunt for the “blue links” is giving way to a new reality: Generative AIs serve up ready-made answers on a silver platter.
+We are facing the biggest upheaval since the invention of Google search.
+The hunt for “blue links” is giving way to a new reality: Generative AIs serve up ready-made answers on a silver platter.
 This turns classic SEO on its head and calls for new disciplines like Generative Engine Optimization (GEO).

 What exactly is an llms.txt file?